-- iron and steel products as listed in Annex XVII to this Regulation (this restriction also applies to listed items located in Russia and, as from 30 September 2023, to the import or purchase of listed iron and steel products when processed in a third country incorporating listed items originating in Russia (with respect to certain of the listed items later cut-off dates apply)); - items which "generate significant revenues for Russia" as listed in Annex XXI to this Regulation;

-- crude oil and petroleum products as listed in Annex XXV to this Regulation; and - gold and gold jewellery and articles of gold as listed in Annexes XXVI and XXVII to this Regulation (this restriction also applies to certain of the listed products when processed in a third country incorporating listed items which originate in Russia and have been exported from Russia).
+- iron and steel products as listed in Annex XVII to this Regulation (this restriction also applies to listed items located in Russia and, as from 30 September 2023, to the import or purchase of listed iron and steel products when processed in a third country incorporating listed items originating in Russia (with respect to certain of the listed items later cut-off dates apply)); - items which "generate significant revenues for Russia" as listed in Annex XXI to this Regulation (the list of restricted items was extended by Council Regulation (EU) 2023/2878 of 18 December 2023 by adding, inter alia, liquefied propane gas, pig iron and spiegeleisen, copper wires as well as aluminium wires, foil, tubes and pipes, with certain temporary exemptions applying to existing contracts); - crude oil and petroleum products as listed in Annex XXV to this Regulation; - gold and gold jewellery and articles of gold as listed in Annexes XXVI and XXVII to this Regulation (this restriction also applies to certain of the listed products when processed in a third country incorporating listed items which originate in Russia and have been exported from Russia); and - diamonds and products incorporating diamonds as listed in Parts A, B and C of Annex XXXVIIIA to Council Regulation (EU) No. 833/2014 (the same prohibition applies to the listed diamonds and products if they transited via Russia; as of 1 March 2024 and 1 September 2024, respectively, prohibitions will also apply to the purchase, import and transfer of the listed items if processed in a third country and consisting of diamonds originating in or exported from Russia with a certain weight per diamond).